edubrunaldi/clojure-leetcode/README.md

 This repository contains solutions to various [LeetCode](https://leetcode.com/) problems implemented in **Clojure**.
 The goal is to tackle algorithm challenges using Clojure, showcasing functional, concise, and idiomatic approaches.

+I'm using this [problem list](https://leetcode.com/problem-list/prshgx6i/) to practice Clojure.

 ## Repository Structure

 Each LeetCode challenge has its own implementation in a dedicated namespace.